 Night in Courmayeur.

-Day 7: Departure day – breakfast and onward journey by bus to Chamonix, Milan or Turin or transfer to Geneva – please ask us for details.
+Day 7 (or 8?): Departure day – breakfast and onward journey by bus to Chamonix, Milan or Turin or transfer to Geneva – please ask us for details.

 Read our article on: